manifold-systems/manifold/docs/docs.md

 With the properties type manifold, however, Java escapes the confinements of its conventional type system.
-The properties type manifold provides a Java class projection of properties files, eliminating the need for the `Properties` library:
+The properties type manifold provides a Java class projection of properties resource files, eliminating the need for the `Properties` library:

 ```java